-Typically a long par-4 or a short par-5, a road hole has some easy-to-identify characteristics.
-Off the tee the original at St. Andrews has a hotel that guards the dogleg, penalizing any tee shot that tries to cut off too much.
-To replicate this, Macdonald and Seth Raynor would often put a bunker or hazard along the inside of the dogleg.
+Typically a long par-4 or a short par-5, a road hole has some easily identifiable characteristics.
+The original hole at St. Andrews has a hotel that guards the dogleg, penalizing any tee shot that tries to cut off too much.
+To replicate this without infrastructure, Macdonald and Seth Raynor would often put a bunker or hazard along the inside of the dogleg.

 On the approach, players must navigate a deep pot bunker that sits in the middle of a shallow but wide green complex that typically runs diagonally from the right to left.
 At St. Andrews, immediately behind the green is a road which is out of bounds.
 To simulate this, Macdonald and Raynor would often place a bunker behind their road hole greens.
 The bunkering and shallow green make the long iron approach a very difficult shot.
 In my opinion, the Road Hole template is the toughest par-4 design in the world as it requires a player to hit excellent shots and utilize strategy in order to make a birdie.

-Whether a par-4 or par-5, a good way to look at a Road Hole is a par-4 ½ where a 4 is like a birdie and a 6 is a bogey.
-An ideal tee shot hugs the inside of the dogleg bringing the hazard or bunker into play.
+Whether a par-4 or par-5, a good way to look at a Road Hole is a par-4 ½.
+Four is good, six is not.
+The ideal tee shot hugs the inside of the dogleg and brings the hazard or bunker into play.
 If pulled off, a tee shot down the right side allows a player to hit an approach to the shallow green without having to go over the deep pot bunker that guards the green.
-A tee shot to the left side, away from the hazard, forces a player to hit a longer approach over the pot bunker to a shallow green.
+A tee shot that plays to the left away from the hazard results in a longer approach over the pot bunker to the shallow green.
 A common spot for a player to bail out is short and right of the green, leaving a tough up and down for par.

 “The Original Gangster” – 17th at the Old Course at St. Andrews – par 4 – 495 yards